Locked on Target Archives

 The Army is conducting a limited user test (LUT) for self-directed credentialing in order to test the initial implementation of the Army's new Credentialing Assistance (CA) policy.
 As part of the LUT, the Army is funding a select list of credentials for eligible Soldiers.

 Eligible Soldiers include enlisted, warrant officers, and officers of the active component permanently assigned to Fort Hood, in the Texas Army National Guard (TXARNG) assigned to a unit in Texas, and US Army Reserve (USAR) Soldiers assigned to units based in Texas.
-You can review the authorized credentials on the Army Credentialing LUT page.

 For more information and program guidelines, please contact your servicing Army Continuing Education System (ACES) Education Center or Office: